KPMAD/CMOS_VLSIdesign/README.md

 For the calculations done in the previous lecture, the approximate value switching threshold = 1.07479V.

 - Transient Analysis
-Calculating rise delay and Fall delay, by running ngspice for transient calculation, we can get out and in time, from where we can calculate delay.
+By running ngspice for transient analysis, we can get the rise and fall times, from which we can calculate the delay.

 <img width="300" height="295" alt="image" src="https://github.com/user-attachments/assets/6dd6a79d-32ec-4718-a8fe-a87aee818b1a" />